-Parent/carers should contact the Inclusion Leader with any complaints about the provision that the pupil is receiving at school.
-If the complaint is not resolved, the school has a complaints policy.
+Parent/carers should contact the SENco with any complaints about the provision that the pupil is receiving at school.
+If the complaint is not resolved, the school has a complaints procedure.

 Parents/carers can contact the Special Educational Needs and Disability Information and Advice Service which is run by Barnardos in Gateshead (tel 0191 4784667).
 This is a free, confidential service for young people who have SEND and their parent/carers.
-The service is available whether or not the young person has a Single Plan.
+The service is available whether or not the young person has an EHCP.

 Gateshead Council has developed a Local Offer which provides information about education, health and social care support for children and young people with SEND in Gateshead.